-Overall, I had a positive impression of CAIS and give it 4.3 out of 5 stars.
+Overall, I had a positive impression of CAIS and give it 4.5 out of 5 stars.
 Many families also consider Presidio Knolls School, the other mandarin preschool-8 school in San Francisco.
 However, I prefer CAIS for the following reasons below.

 Chinese American International School (CAIS) Review

 This article is mainly a review of the CAIS preschool and CAIS kindergarten.
 Once you get into the preschool, your child is generally in for the rest of the way if your family and child are in good standing.
-CAIS goes from Pre-K (three years old) all the way to the 8th grade.
+CAIS goes from Pre-K (two years old) all the way to the 8th grade.